 As you see here, not many infidels were willing to make that admission.
 Fact is, “skeptics” take a whole bunch of things on faith, too – faith that science will fill the ever widening gaps of the origin of life question for example.
 Skepticism fails to satisfy its own criteria – because every worldview invokes a miracle, somewhere along the line.

 Another thing you’ll quickly see on the infidels forum is extreme hostility.
-The gentleman who invited me to the forum asked his colleagues to be polite, but as you see many were not.
+The gentleman who invited me to the forum asked his colleagues to be polite, but many were not.
 (At some points, he wasn’t all that polite either.)
 One guy said, “If you quote Yockey one more time I’ll claw your eyes out.”
 One participant had his posts heavily edited by the moderator and was eventually kicked off.
-These guys hate intelligent design and everything it stands for.
+These guys hate design and everything it stands for.
 The contempt for religious ideas and religious people, especially Christians, is palpable.

 But again, the infidels failed to put so much as a dent or scratch in my argument.
 Because the greatest failure of materialism is that it simply cannot explain the existence of information!
 Decades ago this would have seemed like an odd and abstract argument, but living in the digital information age as we do now, with computers and credit cards and cell phones, even a child can easily grasp it.

 It is not my intent to embarrass, humiliate or “show up” anyone here.
 Nobody likes to be publicly made a fool.
 Nonetheless truth does matter.
 And if naturalism is false, then the faster we put a fork in it, the faster we can get to the truth.
 After all, if there is a pre-designed order in living things, then the most unproductive assumption science could possibly make would be that it is random, accidential or purposeless.

 Ultimately the outcome of this discussion reinforces what the great mathematician Norbert Weiner said almost 50 years ago: